ttlew/conversation/dialog-build.md

 > Note: The processing of **Jump to** actions changed with the February 3, 2017 release.
 See [Upgrading your workspace ![External link icon](../../icons/launch-glyph.svg "External link icon")](upgrading.html){: new_window} for more details.

-#### Processing order

-The service processes the following functions in this order, regardless of the order in which you specify them.

-1. Updates the dialog context.
-1. Provides a text response to the user.
-1. Routes the conversation as directed by waiting for a user response or following a **Jump to** action.

 #### More information

 For information about the expression language used by dialog, plus methods, system entities, and other useful details, see the Reference section in the Navigation pane.